Update: Department of Labor Announces Final Rule to Update Overtime Regulations

 - An intention to propose updates to the earnings thresholds every four years (but it does not propose automatic adjustments as previously expected).

-In the meantime, a modification of the 2004 threshold is inevitable; therefore, employers should begin to review and analyze the reclassification of employees.
+Employers should begin to review and analyze the reclassification of employees.
 This analysis should incorporate not only the FLSA but also any applicable state and/or locality minimum wage rate because the higher rate controls and requires compliance.

 We’ll Explain Later